-Load Your Mobile Device With GPS Map Files.
+Load Your Device: GPS Map Files.

 Maps & Site Navigation: How-To Guide.

-Setting: Historic farmland, waterfront, harbour.
+Setting: Former farmland, waterfront, crusher dust pathways.

 Cole Harbour Heritage Park

 Cole Harbour is home to some of the best multi-use trail systems in the HRM.
 They include nearby Bissett Trail, Salt Marsh trail and Shearwater Flyer.
 The trails in the Cole Harbour Heritage Park are a great place to go for an easy, enjoyable stroll for people of all abilities.
 The park’s 7 trails are interconnected loops encompassing over 400 acres.
 With plenty of different routes to choose from, you can spend a half-hour or an entire day exploring the local area.

 The “heritage” aspect of this park refers to its farming past and the rich, diverse ecology of the region.
 The old farm fields, dating as far back as the 1700’s are preserved today, with nature being left to flourish.
 In warm months, the fields are a screensaver come alive as colourful butterflies dance amongst the grass, birds & insects provide an ambient, soothing chorus while Ospreys glide keenly overhead.

 Everything is well maintained, marked and mapped.
 The information kiosk by the parking lot gives you a short history lesson, a large detailed map, park rules & news.
 A lost and found box next to the parking lot is monitored and emptied monthly by the Cole Harbour Parks & Trails Association.
 The same volunteers who maintain the park, also act as friendly trail wardens to monitor the area and ensure the safety and cleanliness of the park.
 Large signposts mark every critical juncture, complete with trail distances and arrows directing you back to the parking lot.
 The pathways are a compacted crusher dust base that is regularly maintained by volunteers to ensure a smooth, easily walkable surface.